How To Prevent Basement Flooding.

 Basement Flooding Caused By Water Run-Off: Grading Problem.

 Do you notice your landscape or property grade allows water to flow towards your home rather than away?
 Heavy rains could be overwhelming your drain-tiles and sump pump capacity which means basement flooding.
 Your solution can involve building up soil around your home or grading your land to force rain water away from your home.
 The less water around your home the better.

-- Sump pump maintenance is a must especially after a heavy rain.
+- If your sump pump is not working or sump pit is full of debris your basement will flood.
+Sump pump maintenance is a must especially after a heavy rain.

 - Check your pump motor – fill pit with water make sure float switch works and pump discharges water in pit

 - Check float switch – make sure it is unobstructed

 - After a heavy rainfall, build up of debris is one of the major causes of sump pump failure.
 It is important that you check your inlet suction screen to make sure that there is no blockage.
 Check every few months.
 Especially true during persistent rainfall.